cesarsotovalero/cesarsotovalero.github.io/_posts/2017/2017-10-26-how-i-beat-the-ielts-academic-with-just-a-month-of-self-training.md

 ---
 layout: post
 title: How I Beat the IELTS Academic With Just a Month of Self-Training
-subtitle: Personal Comments and Suggestions
+subtitle: My personal comments and suggestions
 description: Personal useful list of tips to pass the IELTS Academic English test.
 published: true
 tags: soft-skills